 The mode for beading glass bottles arose as a secular fashion amongst Zulu women in the 1940s lasting about 10 years.
 They used different techniques, for example: a long beaded thread, systematically wound around the bottle, or beaded loops joined at intervals making a lacy open work covering, or a tightly beaded cover.
 Depending on the technique, women created simple graphic designs, incorporating coloured triangles, diamonds or zig zags on a white ground.
 Early examples of these patterns mirror those used on healers’ containers and may have been influenced by the latter.

 Unusually shaped bottles or those treasured for their expensive contents, like imported gin or whiskey were embellished for domestic display or later, sold to tourists.
 There are a few of these at the Pretoria University, and in private collections in South Africa.

-Although woman originally beaded bottles, the development and reimagining of this concept in the 1950’s was by Zulu men whose encounter with recycled coloured wire, led to a new design sensibility and a blossoming of this art form.
+Although woman originally beaded bottles, the development and reimagining of this decorative concept in the 1950’s was by Zulu men whose encounter with recycled coloured wire, led to a new design sensibility and a blossoming of this art form.
 This was also due to a division of labour: Beading with glass or clay was considered womens’ work, while metal working part of the male prerogative.
 The availability of this material resulted from job opportunities in urban areas, where coloured wires were recycled from intercom systems in hotels, motor vehicles and telephones.
-Using telephone wire was more economically viable than using beads and offered a greater variety of colour options.
+Using telephone wire was more economically viable than using beads and offered a greater variety of colour and design options.

 The pattern on the bottom contrasts that of the bottles sides, resembling a helix as wires are drawn in to the centre and finished off.
 The entire effect enervates common place objects to one reflective of the clash of cultures.
 Distinctive today, these decorative items add impetus to a vibrant discourse on the visual history of the Zulu people, forging a new identity and character for the Zulu migrant worker.